(305) 628-2424, (866) 438-2964

 This post will be of value to home and business owners looking to maintain their fabric awnings, and thus their investment, and also those charged with maintaining fabric awnings.

-Fabric Awning Cleaning Solutions
+Fabric Washing Solutions

 Note: The following homemade solutions work for natural materials, acrylic, and vinyl.
 However, some are noted for the acrylic and natural fabric but not vinyl.
+Always make sure to check the cleaning solution on a small area before using it.

-Clean the underside in the same way you clean the topside.
-It’s a good idea also to wash and rinse the metal frame too.
-The underside often collects grease from open windows, vents, and BBQs, so use grease-cutting dish soap if necessary.
+The underside of canvas awnings should be cleaned in the same way you clean the topside.
+It’s a good idea to wash and rinse the metal frame too.
+Since the underside may be exposed to a variety of activities, like children playing, dining, or cooking, it collects different types of dirt.
+The underside may collect grease from open windows, vents, and BBQs, so use grease-cutting dish soap if necessary.

 Note: Never mix ammonia with bleach as it creates a poisonous chlorine gas.